FDE(LOCAL) - ADMISSIONS: SCHOOL SAFETY TRANSFERS

 For a Victim of a Violent Criminal Offense

-Within 14 calendar days after a violent criminal offense described above occurs in or on the grounds of the school the student attends, the District shall notify the parent of a student who is a victim of the offense of the parent's right to request a transfer.
-The parent must submit to the Superintendent or designee an application for transfer.
-The Superintendent or designee shall approve or disapprove the request within 14 calendar days of its submission.
+Within 14 calendar days after a violent criminal offense described above occurs in or on the premises of the school the student attends or while attending a school-sponsored or school-related activity, on or off school property, the District shall notify the parent of a student who is a victim of the offense of the parent's right to request a transfer.
+The parent must submit to the Superintendent an application for transfer.
+The Superintendent shall approve or disapprove the request within 14 calendar days of its submission.

 Any transfer arranged for a student who was a victim of a violent crime as described above shall be renewed so long as the threat to the student exists at the campus to which the student would typically be assigned.